typemiguel/WalnutiQ/README.md

 Welcome!
 WalnutiQ is a human brain model simulation in Java!
 The goal of this repository is to store the code that can simulate a human brain in real-time.
-If you are interested in becoming a researcher/developer the only requirement is passion.
+If you are interested in becoming a researcher/developer the only requirement is passion for understanding the brain.
-If you are lucky enough to have found it we will work well together.

 Here you will find classes that allow you to build a partial human brain model, train it on input data, view its activity